 Conservation Achievement Award

-Each year, soil conservation districts recognize local producers for their conservation efforts at the Achievement Banquet at the Annual Meeting and State Convention of the North Dakota Association of Soil Conservation Districts.
+Each year, North Dakota soil conservation districts recognize local producers for their conservation efforts at the Achievement Banquet at the annual meeting and state convention of the North Dakota Association of Soil Conservation Districts.
 Winners are chosen based on the exemplary conservation practices implemented on their land.

-Congratulations to Wede Farms for being the Foster County Conservation Achievement Award recipients for 2022.
+Congratulations to Jeremiah and Angie Blahna for being the Foster County Conservation Achievement Award recipients for 2023.

 He that plants a tree loves others besides himself. -- English proverb